Many of our readers have asked us to share tips on how to optimize blogs posts for SEO, so they can get better search rankings.

 Try to stay within that limit or your meta description will be truncated after 155 characters.
 You also want to make sure that you use the focus keyword earlier in the meta description rather than later.

-To add meta description, you need to scroll down to the Yoast SEO meta box on your post edit screen.
+To add meta description, you need to scroll down to the AIOSEO meta box on your post edit screen.

 7. Make Your Articles Easier to Read